Hidden self-energy contributions of collinear functions in SCET: Calculation of the quark self-energy

 This contribution is proportional to the factor $(\slashed{k}_{\perp}-m)\frac{\slashed{\bar{n}}}{2}$, which is expected, since the operator in the second term of the last equality in the transformation in Eq.~(\ref{eq:exp-phinb}) is proportional to $\left(-i\overleftarrow{\slashed{\partial}}_\perp -m\right) \frac{\slashed{\bar n}}{2}$.
 The contribution in Eq.~(\ref{eq:hiddenselftotal}) accounts for the mismatch in Eq.~\eqref{eq:QCD-SCET-compare_modified}, and we find that

 From this analysis, we see that, for the operator basis that is constructed from the building blocks in Eq.~(\ref{eq:BB-modified}), self-energy contributions can be hidden in diagrams involving Wilson lines.
 Furthermore, the relevant diagram also contains a non-self-energy contribution, and so, the process of identifying the self-energy contribution is somewhat subtle.
+The implications of this subtlety for the construction of the $S$-matrix are discussed in Sec.~\ref{sec:complete-LSZ}.